tanwarsatya/blogcode/pod-topology-spread-constraints/README.md

 ### iac

-This directory contains Terrform files to provision an Azure Kubernetes Cluster in one region of Azure.
+This directory contains Terraform files to provision an Azure Kubernetes Cluster in one region of Azure.
 The cluster will have a single node pool of 6 nodes spread across 3 zones.
 The VM type used is 'Standard_B2s' to keep the cost minimum.

 ### myapp